rounk-ctrl/Progman-x64/readme.md

 This project takes the copy of it found from OpenNT to modernize and make it a viable shell again in the current year.

-Please create issues for feature suggestions and help.
-I am open to any suggestions and am very open to any help taking this project on.

-Pull requests are also extremely useful, so if you have the capacity to code and improve Progman, I encourage you to contribute.

-I will be publishing a roadmap in the future, for all planned and wanted features for Progman.
+NEWCOMERS-- WELCOME!

+All types of issues are wanted, feature suggestions and bug findings are extremely helpful!
+Include descriptions and information with both to help the project.